 Her memory was honored at the Orange Downtown Alliance’s first edibleFest, for which, Phil and Susie and Ross Hunter produced a 25-minute video documentary.
 Trailer

-In 1949 a group of Orange County, Virginia, business men put WJMA AM on the air.
-This video tells the story of WJMA's growth and development through 1984.
+In 1949 a group of Orange County, Virginia, businessmen put WJMA AM on the air.
+This video tells the story of WJMA’s growth and development from and idea through 1984.
 During that time WJMA FM was added as well as an award winning news department.
 Over the years, the station won many state and a few national honors.

 Following the 1954 Supreme Court decision in the Brown vs. Board of Education case and the passage by Congress of the 1964 Civil Rights Act, schools across the south gradually began the process of integration.
 In some communities, this process was not without friction and violence.